Acute myeloid leukaemia (AML) in children

 There are two different types of white blood cells: lymphocytes and myeloid cells (including neutrophils).
 These white blood cells work together to fight infection.
 Normally white blood cells develop, repair and reproduce themselves in an orderly and controlled way.
 In leukaemia, however, the process gets out of control and the cells continue to divide in the bone marrow, but do not mature.

 These immature dividing cells fill up the bone marrow and stop it from making healthy blood cells.
-As the leukaemia cells are immature, they cannot work properly.
+As the leukaemia cells are not mature, they cannot work properly.
 This leads to an increased risk of infection.
-Because the bone marrow cannot make enough healthy red blood cells and platelets, symptoms such as anaemia and bruising can occur.

 Acute myeloid leukaemia (AML)Back to top